kevindexter22/Dr-Hardware-Autonet/Infrastructure/README2.md

 #### 🗄️ Hardware and Virtualization
 - [x] Raspberry Pi 4B 4GB: Running CasaOS, which is a simple environment to manage Docker containers
 - [x] HP Pavilion G4: Running Proxmox VE, which is a Hypervisor to manage VMs and containers (LXC)
-- [x] Raspberry Pi 3B: I have some units running Ubuntu 24.04 LTS with specific services
+- [x] Raspberry Pi 3B: I have some running Ubuntu 24.04 LTS with specific services

 #### 🤖 Automation and Scripting
 ##### 🧩 *Shell Script (Bash)*
-- [x] Ubuntu Post-Install: Automation script to configure and standardize Desktops and Laptops
+- [x] Ubuntu Post-Install: Automation script to configure and standardize Desktops and Notebooks
-- [x] Update Tool: Script for centralized updates (apt, snap, flatpak, and .deb packages)
+- [x] Update Tool: Script for central updates (apt, snap, flatpak, and .deb packages)
-- [x] Drive Persistence: Ensures external HDDs stay connected for network services and OPL
+- [x] Drive Persistence: Guarantees the persistence of External HD mount points for network services and OPL
-- [x] Smart Shutdown: Script to turn off the Samba_OPL host automatically based on the PS2 state
+- [x] Smart Shutdown: Script for smart shutdown of the Samba_OPL Host based on the PS2 state

 #### 📊 Monitoring and Services
 - [x] Zabbix Stack: Main server on OCI with Proxy for decentralized network monitoring
-- [x] Grafana: Advanced dashboards for metrics and hardware health
+- [x] Grafana: Advanced dashboards to see metrics and hardware health
 - [x] Samba server (OPL): Dedicated file server to load PS2 games
-- [x] Docker Ecosystem: Several microservices running via Docker
+- [x] Docker Ecosystem: Many microservices implemented via Docker

 #### 📡 Network Devices (Physical)
 - [x] ONT/Modem: Intelbras - installed by my ISP
-- [x] Main/Secondary Router: 2x Huawei WS5800 - Creating a mesh network for better coverage
+- [x] Main/Secondary Router: 2x TP-Link EX521 - Making a mesh network for better coverage
+- [X] Replaced the main switch with a Gigabit switch
-- [x] Switch: Overtek 8 Ports - Where I connect devices that don't need gigabit speed
+- [x] Switch: Overtek OT2808S/W/UX 8 Ports - Where I connect devices that don't need gigabit speed
-- [x] TP-Link router with OpenWRT - Where I connect my IP cameras
+- [x] Router TP-Link wr841n with OpenWRT - Where I connect my IP cameras
 ##

 ### 🗓️ Roadmap (Future Steps)